Jimmy-ai1/Karamoja-2017-Crop-Season-Analysis/README.md

 <img width="990" height="472" alt="Crop Contribution" src="https://github.com/user-attachments/assets/c9ae74de-20e7-428c-b9a8-e408c4413737" />

 Kabong and Nakapiripirit perform well in maize yields (13,851 kg/Ha and 9,353 kg/Ha resp.), far surpassing other districts.
-Sorghum yields are genereally lower across all districts, with Kaabang (3,664 kg/Ha) and Abim (2,582 kg/Ha) showing the strongest performance for sorghum.
+Sorghum yields are generally lower across all districts, with Kaabang (3,664 kg/Ha) and Abim (2,582 kg/Ha) showing the strongest performance for sorghum.
 Moroto has the lowest yields for both crops indicating poor perfomance.

 Although Kotido leads in production volumes, its yield per hectare is lower than Kaabang's and Nakapiripirit's.
 This suggests that Kotido has a large area of cultivation but lower efficiency, while Kaabang achieves better productivity per unit area.
 Sorghum appears less productive than maize overall, possibly due to lower inputs, poor agronomic practices, or environmental limitations.